10 Essential Components of a Business Plan and How to Write Them

 10. Appendix

-The appendix is the last section of your business plan and it includes additional supporting documents such as resumes of key team members, market research documents, financial statements, and legal documents.
+The appendix is the last section of your business plan that includes additional supporting documents such as resumes of key team members, market research documents, financial statements, and legal documents.

 In other words, anything important or relevant that couldn’t fit in any of the former sections of your business plan goes in the appendix.